 - Never leave pet food outside.
 Not only does it attract wildlife to your home, wild animals become protective of food sources and may attack pets to protect this new source of food.
 Remember, pet food directly attracts coyotes and the rodents and birds that are part of a coyote’s diet.

 - Carry a walking stick while walking your dog to intimidate wildlife should you cross paths.

-- Intimidate coyotes by making loud noises to scare them away (e.g., air horn, a referee whistle, can with marbles inside).
+- Intimidate coyotes by making loud noises to scare them away (e.g., air horn, a referee whistle, can with marbles inside) and yelling aggressively.
 Tolerating their presence encourages coyotes (and other wildlife) to remain nearby and lose their fear of humans.